BY: CHARLES N. THERMAN, ESQ. (Lawyer)

 You should collect any documents, witness names and contact information related to your accident.
 If you are able to, take photos of where and how the accident occurred.
 This is evidence that is critical, should your employer deny that you did suffer the accident.
 In addition, keep copies of all communication with your employer, employer’s insurance company, or medical personnel regarding your work injury.

-4) Immediately Contact a Lawyer Before Speaking with any Insurance Companies
+4) Immediately Contact a Workers Compensation Lawyer

 Speak to an experienced workers’ compensation lawyer.
 Hire someone who dedicates his or her practice to representing injured workers and will fight the insurance companies to ensure that you receive the maximum compensation you deserve.